 Pressure Cooker Thai Red Beef Curry

-My other Pressure Cooker Recipes
+My other Instant Pot and Pressure Cooker Recipes

 Enjoyed this post?
 Want to help out DadCooksDinner?
-Subscribe to DadCooksDinner via eMail or RSS reader, recommend DadCooksDinner to your friends, and buy something from Amazon.com through the links on this site.
+Subscribe to DadCooksDinner via email and share this post with your friends.
+Want to contribute directly?
+Donate to my Tip Jar, or buy something from Amazon.com through the links on this site.
 Thank you.

-Kim Buswell says
+Kim Buswell

 Definitely a keeper!!
 The meat was so tender it almost melts in your mouth.
 I am not a huge fan of peppers so I used a bag of tri-pepper/onion blend.
-They were small enough and soft enough that I didn’t mind them at all.
+They were small enough and soft enough that I didnโt mind them at all.
 Served over basmati rice.
-Delicious!!! 😋
+Delicious!!! ๐

-Nancy says
+Nancy

 Have made this twice!
 We love it!
 I use London broil.
-I don’t put the peppers and onions in with the meat as we like it less done.
+I donโt put the peppers and onions in with the meat as we like it less done.
 After cooking the meat I add the peppers and onions in on saute until desired doneness.
 Then thicken.
 We have added fresh mushrooms to this.

-Darlene says
+Darlene

 My boyfriend and I liked it.
 I did not think it was bland.
 I added asparagus and carrots.
 I will make it again!

-Rhonda Wingate says
+Rhonda Wingate

 OMG, my first try at the instapot and this was what I wanted to do.
-It came out perfect, I can’t stop eating it.
+It came out perfect, I canโt stop eating it.
 Thank you.

-Jim Harpet says
+Jim Harpet

 This turned out very good.
 The meat was much more tender than I expected.